lopter/lightsd/README.rst

 - CMake ≥ 2.8.9 (released August 2012): only if you want to build lightsd from its sources.

-lightsd is actively developed and tested from Arch Linux, Debian, Mac OS X and OpenBSD; both for 32/64 bits and little/big endian architectures.
+lightsd is actively developed and tested from Arch Linux, Debian, Mac OS X, OpenWRT and OpenBSD; both for 32/64 bits and little/big endian architectures.

 Developers
 ----------